VMAQT-1: Vietnam War

 After the withdrawal of troops from Vietnam, VMCJ-1 was again flying missions from Navy aircraft carriers.
-From September 11, 1973, to December 31, 1975, VMCJ-1 and VMCJ-1 Det 101 conducted missions from the USS Midway.
+From 11 September 1973, to 31 December 1975, VMCJ-1 and VMCJ-1 Det 101 conducted missions from the USS Midway.

 Post Vietnam & the 1980s

 After Vietnam, the composite community was again reorganized and split into Marine Tactical Electronic Warfare Squadron Two (VMAQ-2) and Marine Photo-Reconnaissance Squadron Three (VMFP-3).
 Personnel and aircraft from each of the VMCJ's were divided and re-designated as detachments Alpha through Charlie within the larger VMAQ-2/VMFP-3 squadrons.
 VMAQ-2, Detachment A, flying the EA-6A, rotated with its sister detachments in support of the USS Midway Carrier Air Wing conducting operations from the Gulf of Tonkin to Korea.

 Now flying the EA-6B, detachment A was renamed detachment X. During Operation Desert Shield/Desert Storm, detachment X-ray was called upon to extend its normal six-month rotation to thirteen months in order to maintain a watch over the Western Pacific.

 Following Operation Desert Storm, the criticality and shortage of electronic attack assets was finally recognized.
 The decision was made to reorganize back to the original three electronic warfare squadrons.
 In addition, a fourth squadron was gained by activating the reserve Marine Tactical Electronic Warfare Squadron Four (VMAQ-4).
-While deployed to MCAS Iwakuni, Japan, VMAQ-2 detachment X-ray was re-commissioned as Marine Tactical Electronic Warfare Squadron 1 on July 1, 1992, with the mission to conduct electronic warfare in support of Marine Forces and Joint/Combined operations.
+While deployed to MCAS Iwakuni, Japan, VMAQ-2 detachment X-ray was re-commissioned as Marine Tactical Electronic Warfare Squadron 1 on 1 July 1992, with the mission to conduct electronic warfare in support of Marine Forces and Joint/Combined operations.